 Address: Daily 8am-6pm

 This foundation was built in memory of the late General Shehu Musa Yar’adua, Former President of Nigeria.
 The Yar’adua Foundation has a lot of facilities ranging from libraries, a centre with both conference facilities and a shop to buy gift items to organized programmes such as charity projects, Yar’adua Merit Scholars, exhibition halls, and above all the Late President’s speeches, photographs and biography.
 For more information visit: www.yaraduacentre.org.

 Address: 1 Kukuwaba Road, opposite the National Stadium

 This wonderland is equipped with a small roller coaster, merry-go-rounds, rides, games arcade and bumper cars, trains.
 There are some activities for younger kids like bouncy castles, and a safe place for older children to enjoy themselves.
-There is also the availability of a range of refreshments and dining facilities.
+There is also a range of refreshment and dining facilities available on-site.

 National Children’s Park and Zoo

 Opening hours: Daily from 9 am to 6 pm

 This exciting park is situated in the North Eastern corner of Abuja city at the base of Aso Rock, near the Murtala Muhammed Expressway.
 Opened daily for visitors, this park introduces children to different types of domestic and wild animals and birds.
 Examples include: camels, donkeys, chickens, and wild animals like cheetahs, giraffes, zebras, ostriches and lions.

 Address: 41 Udi Hill Street, off Aso Drive, Maitama